-Jelaluddin Rumi was born in 1207 and by the age of 37 had become a famous scholar and popular teacher.
+Jelaluddin Rumi was born in 1207 in Afghanistan and later moved to Turkey so that his father could lead a Sufi learning community.
+By the age of 37, he had become a famous scholar and popular teacher in Konya, Turkey.
 But his life changed forever when he met the powerful wandering dervish Shams of Tabriz.
 Rumi said, “What I had thought of before as God, I met today in a human being.”

 An extraordinary esoteric friendship between the two men unfolded, and when Shams mysteriously disappeared, Rumi experienced a transformation from scholar to mystic poet.
-More than seven hundred years later, Rumi is the bestselling poet in America.
+More than seven hundred years later, Rumi poetry is the bestselling poetry in America.

 How did a Persian mystic poet of the 13th century become the bestselling poet in America?
 Rumi: Poet of the Heart explores how Rumi was discovered in the West and features two of the individuals responsible – Coleman Barks and Robert Bly.